 - If you are sitting in the Fellowship Hall, please use the Fellowship Hall entrance along the side of the building.

-- On Sunday, you’ll find that the chairs have been arranged in rows which have been spaced 6’ apart.
+- Chairs have been arranged in rows which have been spaced 6’ apart.
 Within each row, the chairs themselves have been spaced a few inches apart from each other, so that if we leave three empty chairs in between family units we will be maintaining proper social distancing.

 - Please do not move chairs around, as the proper spacing is important.

-- We also ask that, in general, you remain seated once you have taken your seat.
+- We also ask that, in general, you remain seated once you have taken your seat until the service starts.

 Other Changes and Adaptations